hsavit1/QuantumMechanics/README.md

 QuantumMechanics
 ================

 C++ library to perform general quantum mechanical calculations.
-This includes determining eigenvalues and eigenvectors from hamiltonians, Greens matrices, transport, density of states
+This includes determining eigenvalues and eigenvectors from hamiltonians, Greens matrices, transport, density of states.

+This library contains the full source code.